 How does a gate telephone entry system work?

-A gate telephone entry system works by sending a signal from the base station at the gate to a resident’s substation, which they use to grant gate entry.
+A gate telephone entry system works by sending a signal from the base station at the gate to a resident’s substation, which they use to remotely unlock the gate.

 Here’s how a visitor uses a gate telephone entry system to contact a tenant:

 - First, a visitor selects a tenant using the base station at a gated entrance.
 The visitor finds a tenant within the base station’s directory.
 Most systems provide a call button or a code to enter that dials the tenant’s substation.